Frantz Pierrot: International career

 In May 2023, Pierrot was included in the provisional squad for Haiti's 2023 CONCACAF Gold Cup campaign, but did not make the final cut.
 On 23 March 2024, he made his international debut for Haiti in a 1–1 draw with French Guiana in a friendly.

 Personal life

 Pierrot was born in Haiti, but grew up in Massachusetts in the United States where he attended Melrose High School.
-His older brother Frantzdy Pierrot is also a professional footballer, currently playing in Greece with AEK Athens.
+His older brother Frantzdy Pierrot is also a professional footballer, currently playing in Greece with AEK Athens and is set to feature for the nation at the 2026 FIFA World Cup.